fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 # Implementation Notes

-Kind B types are given a unique name by SHA1 hashing the names of the fields
+* Kind B types are given a unique name by SHA1 hashing the names of the fields

+* Kind B types are marked serializable

 # Implementation TBD